Skip to Calculator

 U.S. and World Record Corn Yields: What's Possible?

-The National Corn Growers Association record stands at 623 bu/acre.
-What does it take to triple the national average?
-Here's what record yields teach us about corn's biological ceiling.
+The NCGA record stands at 623 bu/acre, over three times the national average.
+Here is what record yields teach us about the biological ceiling.

 Quick Answer